 A somewhat common mistake some people make is buying ellipse shaped lights and then failing to align them parallel to the path.
 They set it up to look like a street light that ends up shining as much on the landscaping as the path and then wondering why it looks so dark, or they may buy more lights than necessary.

 When you’re learning about how to select path lights for your particular application, you may not hear many others point out that local rules and ordinances may affect your options.
 For example, if you live somewhere with dark sky ordinances, you may not be allowed to have accent lights that point up toward the sky or bright light fixtures that do anything except point directly down.
+A professional electrician should be able to help you choose and install the right type of lighting.

 Such rules would likely rule out path lights that resemble a hanging lantern or bollard in favor of mushroom shaped ones.
 Or the shallow shade path lights that direct light straight down become a better option as long as you can set it along the path without hindering someone’s ability to roll up or down the sidewalk on a wheelchair.